 The end of the war saw Coleman's return to Harvard Law School and his final year of studies.
 Despite Coleman's strong academic record, he fully appreciated the institutionalized prejudices that raised hurdles in the path of any young black lawyer.
 His sober assessment of these barriers is reflected in a handwritten letter to Associate Supreme Court Justice Hugo Black, in which Coleman applied to be Black's law clerk: "Despite my training due to the fact that I am a negro I have encountered considerable difficulty in getting a suitable position.
-Your efforts and expressions in your judicial utterances led me to inquire if you would consider me for the position as your legal clerk."19 Recalling his motivation for writing the letter.
-Coleman commented: "I was married and had one kid and I had to do something.
-I figured if I made enough ruckuses something would open up to me."20 In his reply, Black congratulated Coleman on his "excellent" record, but stated that his law clerk for the coming Term "was selected some months ago."21 When Coleman arrived at the Supreme Court in the fall of 1948, he would become friends with both Justice Black and his law clerk, Truman M. Hobbes.

-When Coleman graduated magna cum laude from Harvard Law School in the fall of 1946, he faced the bitter reality that graduating first in his class, serving on the Law Review, and winning the John H. Beale Prize (awarded to the Harvard Law Student with the highest grade in Conflicts of Law) did not guarantee legal employment.
+Your efforts and expressions in your judicial utterances led me to inquire if you would consider me for the position as your legal clerk."19 Recalling his motivation for writing the letter, Coleman commented: "I was married and had one kid and I had to do something.
+I figured if I made enough ruckuses something would open up to me."20 In his reply, Black congratulated Coleman on his "excellent" record, but stated that his law clerk for the coming Term "was selected some months ago."21 When Coleman arrived at the Supreme Court in the fall of 1948, he would become friends with both Justice Black and his law clerk, Truman M. Hobbes.22 and winning the John H. Beale Prize (awarded to the Harvard Law Student with the highest grade in Conflicts of Law) did not guarantee legal employment.
 His first break came in his hometown of Philadelphia, when Judge Herbert Goodrich of the U.S. Third Circuit Court of Appeals offered Coleman a clerkship position for the spring of 1947.
 Coleman was able to secure a Langdell Fellowship at Harvard Law School to cover the interim period between graduation and the start of the clerkship, and he returned to Philadelphia in 1948 and began serving as Judge Goodrich's sole law clerk.